Previously in the series: List is a monad (part 1)

 }

-This computes Result<User, Error> internally, then Matches at the boundary (HandleDeactivateRequest) to produce the caller-facing output.
+This computes Result<User, Error> internally, then uses Match in the application-facing handler (HandleDeactivateRequest) to save on success and produce the caller-facing response.
 In a real HTTP endpoint, you’d return IActionResult/IResult (not a string) and map Error to ProblemDetails/status codes.

 Why is _repo.Save(user) inside Match?